 The Haskell lectures notes with a .hs extension can all be run in Haskell -- if you want to run them, download them, and if necessary rename them to have just a .hs extension (not a .txt extension).

 There are a number of excellent Haskell tutorials.
-I like Yet Another Haskell Tutorial.
-Or download from a local copy.
-(Recommendation: read Chapters 2-9.)
-Learn You a Haskell for Great Good! is also excellent.
+I recommend Learn You a Haskell for Great Good!.
+Yet Another Haskell Tutorial (local copy) is also very good (recommendation: read Chapters 2-9).
 Real World Haskell won't be a focus in this course -- but if you're curious how Haskell can be used in real-world applications check it out.

 The haskell.org website is the central starting point for all things Haskell.
 See in particular: